BananaHemic/Mumble-Unity/README.md

   * [C#](https://github.com/martindevans/MumbleSharp)
   * [NodeJS](https://github.com/Rantanen/node-mumble)
   * Probably some other that I've forgotten to mention
-* In game positional audio
 * Cross platform

 ## Limitations
 * Only the Opus codec is supported, meaning very old mumble clients may be unable to connect
 * Requires a Mumble server
+* Different audio positions for each Mumble speaker is not yet supported, but is possible

 ## Getting started
 ### Get a server